 We are working hard to identify more environmentally acceptable transport solutions that can further reduce our CO2 emissions.

 Clas Ohlson’s sales are conducted through easily accessible sales channels that offer good customer service.

 We have a variety of store formats and continuously develop our concepts and channels to ensure that they reflect customers’ needs.

 We offer a unique servicing option through our own workshops in Insjön, which aims to extend the service life of the products we sell.

 Our products must be easy to reuse and recycle.
 Materials, chemicals and packaging are all things we need to consider.
 A long life is essential to reducing a product’s impact on the environment and our climate.

 Spare parts are a good way to extend the service life of products.
-Our cost-conscious and environmentally aware customers appreciate the fact that we stock over 10,000 spare parts.
+Our cost-conscious and environmentally aware customers appreciate our wide range of spare parts.